isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 | ● Fanciful/striking spectacle frames, tinted glasses or fanciful contact lenses |
 | ● Body studs, rings, bangles, wristbands and necklace of any colour or kind.
 Students will be told to remove them immediately.
 Recalcitrants may have their accessories safe kept by the school. |
 | ● Tattoos of any designs, shapes and sizes on any part of the body. |

+**Important Note:**

+For attire check on the first day of each school term, students with **dyed hair/unacceptable hairstyles** will be identified and referred to the Year Heads or HOD/Student Management.
+Students will be sent home on the day itself.

+<strong><center>Attire</center></strong>